 Can I have every broadcast captioned automatically?

-If you want your broadcasts to always be captioned go to Settings > Preferences > click on edit in the Automated Captioning area and select Always Caption Broadcasts under the DEFAULTS section.
+If you want your broadcasts to always be captioned go to Settings, Preferences, then click on Edit in the Automated Captioning area and select Always Caption Broadcasts under the Defaults section.